br-automation-com/paho.mqtt.c-ar/README.md

 Messages sent or received with QoS (Quality of Service) > 0 have the possibility of being stored in the PLC's flash memory or CF until they have been correctly processed.
 This will keep messages alive in case of network problems, getting rid of them just when a confirmation of delivery has arrived.

 To use this feature it must be enabled  in the client parameters structure.
-It will use the FileDevice IOTMQTT as default but it can be changed with the function `IotMqttConfig`
+It will use the file device `IOTMQTT` as default but it can be changed with the function `IotMqttConfig`

 ![](images/PersistentData.png)